msanderford/ESL-PSC/README.md

 ##### Deletion Canceler Options:
 * `--nix_full_deletions`: Don't create new files for fully canceled genes, i.e. if enough species are missing the entire gene that the.
 * `--cancel_only_partner`: Only cancel partner of any gap species at the site instead of eliminating the entire column.
-* `--min_pairs MIN_PAIRS`: The minimum number of pairs that must not have gaps or the whole site will be canceled.
+* `--min_pairs`: The minimum number of pairs that must not have gaps or the whole site will be canceled.
 * `--limited_genes_list`: Use only genes in this list.
 One file per line.

 ##### Multimatrix-specific Optional Arguments: